 Symptom flare ups complicate the situation.
 On a great day, you may have tons of energy, your mind is sharp, and you can quickly tackle goals.
 Your boss, friends, kids, and spouse enjoy this version of you; the may expect it and rely on it.
 So, when a bad day rolls around, they may have a hard time cutting you slack.

 Hypothyroidism can be an “invisible illness,” in that it does not have any distinguishing physical symptoms.
 Weight gain, hair loss, and dry skin are all linked to hypothyroidism but they could also occur for a variety of other reasons.
 And these visible symptoms are not the only struggles faced by those with hypothyroidism.

 When you look great, it can be hard for others to understand that you don’t feel great.
 If you suffer from fatigue, people may think you’re isolated.
 The weight gain and battle to keep it off is a physical and emotional struggle that may happen regardless of if you eat healthy and exercise.
-Everyone may want to offer you their special cure or solution, from health drinks to supplements, and even yoga.
+People may offer you their special cure or solution, from health drinks to thyroid supplements, and even thyroid yoga.

 They might not understand that though you may act normal and look healthy, you are still suffering from a chronic illness.
 One that you must face and manage each day.
 These misconceptions can be disheartening and hurtful.

 So how can you manage your invisible illness while facing the expectations of others?